bowman2001/perplexdoc/content/doc/intro/perplex/index.md

 ### Trouble with the Theme?

 When you encounter a bug in the layout or miss some functionality, please visit the [theme repository][theme].
 Have a look at the already existing [issues][issue], please.
 If your problem or proposal is not already listed, I’m grateful for your new issue and happy to discuss it there.
-Maybe you even like to help to improve Perplex.
+Should you like to improve the functionality of Perplex, you are very welcome.

 ### Trouble with the Documentation?